bryansteiner/aws-solutions-architect-associate/README.md

             </div>
     - [AWS Well Architected Framework](https://d1.awsstatic.com/whitepapers/architecture/AWS_Well-Architected_Framework.pdf) - I read through this whitepaper which covered the Five Pillars & Design Principles of a Well Architecured Framework in AWS.
 This paper was useful when preparing for the scenario-based questions on the actual exam.
 - Exam Preparation:
-    - [AWS Cheat Sheets](https://tutorialsdojo.com/aws-cheat-sheets/) - Within a couple of weeks of finishing the course, I rewatched the A Cloud Guru summary video and retook the quizzes.
+    - [AWS Cheat Sheets](https://tutorialsdojo.com/aws-cheat-sheets/) - Within a couple of weeks of finishing the course, I rewatched the A Cloud Guru summary videos and retook the quizzes.
 Then I went through cheat sheets from [Tutorials Dojo](https://tutorialsdojo.com/)
         - I found these cheatsheets to be a very concise version of the documentation I referred to earlier and this helped to speed up my prep time.
     - [Exam Readiness](https://www.aws.training/Details/Curriculum?id=20685) - In the week before the exam, I took this official AWS course to test my preparedness.
 It greatly helped to understand the logistics of the exam and understanding the structure + question types.
     - Sample Questions: